ahmed-gamal-dev/modern_laravel_starter/README.md

 MASTER_EMAIL_TITLE="Modern Laravel Starter"

 ```
-you can change it according your smtp provider (mailgun , mailtrip, ...etc)
+you can change it according your smtp provider (mailgun , mailtrip, ...etc).

+these Features we enabled it be default, if you don't need you can disable them by remove  implements MustVerifyEmail in user Model
+and comment the follwing lines in features array in config/fortify file:
+	- Features::emailVerification(),
+	- Features::resetPasswords(),

 #### 3 -  Edit AppServiceProvider it this is first  time istall project